-Proper Way to Create Custom Taxonomies in WordPress: A Step-by-Step Guide
+How To Create Custom Taxonomies In WordPress: A Step-by-Step Guide

 How to Create custom Taxonomies in WordPress